Information here is provided for education purposes and does not replace proper and necessary veterinary care for pets.

 Stools that are mushy without clear form but still hold shape, indicate that digestion may be happening too quickly.
 This can also happen naturally with stools that are excreted faster during/right after exercise, or with low digestibility foods.

 Recommendation: If the diet has ample fiber, try adjusting total fiber content down.
-You can also try increasing ratio of insoluble fiber to soluble fiber.
+If there is no fiber in the diet, you can try increasing soluble fiber.

 Diarrhea, or liquid stood, indicates inflammation and digestive upset.
 Short-term diarrhea can be caused by many things, but dietary causes include sudden high fat consumption or food intolerance.